jackiehjm/stx-docs/doc/source/updates/kubernetes/upgrading-all-in-one-duplex-or-standard.rst

         State entered when we have started activating the upgrade by applying new configurations to the controller and compute hosts.

+    **activating-hosts**
+        State entered when applying host-specific configurations.
+This state is entered only if needed.

     **activation-complete**
         State entered when new configurations have been applied to all controller and compute hosts.